Last updated on March 21, 2023

 What is considered acceptable?

 Typically, dealers will provide estimates on their websites for the accuracy of their watches.
-Generally, most dealers offer accuracy of 1-2 minutes for lever watches and 2-5 minutes for verge watches.
+Generally, most dealers offer accuracy of 1-2 minutes for lever watches and 2-5 minutes for cylinder and verge watches.
 If you are going to purchase a practical watch, always ask the dealer what the daily rate is before you purchase the timepiece.
-Most dealers will also offer some sort of guarantee on their watches, sometimes up to 12 months.
+Most dealers will also offer some sort of guarantee on their watches, typically 30 days from the date of purchase, but sometimes up to 12 months.

 How do you regulate the rate?